 Responsible ownership of a cat goes beyond just ensuring that you care for and feed the cat.
 Cat owners have a responsibility to ensure their pet cats don’t kill native wildlife or become a nuisance to others.But my cat doesn't roam, kill wildlife and isn't a nuisance to my neighbours.

 You might be surprised!
-See the secret lives of other pet cats that 'didn't roam,' captured in the
+See the secret lives of other pet cats that 'didn't roam,' captured in the Cat Tracker Project

-(click on a picture of a cat to see where that cat travelled).
+from the USA (click on a picture of a cat to see where that cat travelled).

 you can do to better look after your pet cat while also helping to protect Tasmania’s native wildlife and be a good neighbour!